timoklimmer/ambre/README.md

 from ambre import Database

 # load the famous titanic dataset and add the passengers that survived into our Database
-# note: - data does not have to be a pandas dataframe. there is also methods to add non-columnar data with varying
+# notes: - data does not have to be a pandas dataframe. there is also methods to add non-columnar data with varying
 #          transaction sizes such as insert_transactions().
+#        - we are using "Survived=1" here because we want to know under which conditions people survived best, ie.
+#          when column "Survived" has value 1.
 database = Database(["Survived=1"], max_antecedents_length=3)
 database.insert_from_pandas_dataframe_rows(
     pd.read_csv("packages/ambre/tests/datasets/titanic.csv"),